sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/Scheduling/index.md

 ## MNA power components

 MNA components inherit from `MNASimPowerComp<VarType>`.
-Instead of `getTasks()`, they implement two hook methods that `MNASimPowerComp` calls when it builds the `MnaPreStep` and `MnaPostStep` tasks during solver initialization.
+Instead of `getTasks()`, they implement two hook functions that `MNASimPowerComp` calls when it builds the `MnaPreStep` and `MnaPostStep` tasks during solver initialization.

 ```cpp
 void DP::Ph1::MyComponent::mnaAddPreStepDependencies(